 Wikipedia

 Wikipedia; a company dedicated to the accessibility of information, but at what cost does accessibility come.
 Wikipedia has been under much scrutiny as the open source information website allows its users to make edits to its content to ensure the information is constantly evolving and relevant.
 The controversy comes in light of making sure the information is accurate and unbiased which has plagued Wikipedia since its inception.
-College professors across the globe are forbidding students from using it as a valid research tool stating the website is not to be trusted (Maslanka, 2006).
-In a Wikipedia search under “Reliability of Wikipedia” the site states that the reliability of the site, “is assessed in several ways, including statistically, comparative review, analysis of the historical patterns, and strengths and weaknesses inherent in the writing process” (Reliability of Wikipedia).
+College professors across the globe are forbidding students from using it as a valid research tool stating the website is not to be trusted

-Wikipedia understands that its content may not contain fully accurate information or even biased information; it is the idea that the demand for accuracy will eventually overcome and through debate and discussion will create for a more factual representation of information (About - Wikipedia).
-Fundamentally speaking this is a sound approach as the supply and demand model tends to shape the world we live in.
-It seems reasonable, yet possibly unconventional, to apply this concept to knowledge.
-It involves taking a leap of faith and using more than one source for your information; which from personal experience, most professors have you do anyway.
+Wikipedia understands that its content may not contain fully accurate information or even biased information; it is the idea that the demand for accuracy will eventually overcome and through debate and discussion will create for a more factual representation of information

 Controlling Information

 Wikipedia uses a variety of methods to try and control their content.
 Of course is their principle philosophy of the user being the fundamental control over the information provided.
-Other methods of control used by Wikipedia are, “peer review, good article assessment, and the featured article,” (About - Wikipedia).
-The good article assessment is something that Wikipedia assigns an article after it has been reviewed; this allows the reader to understand that the content is of good, reviewed quality.
-The featured article also puts articles out in a very visible sense to ensure that people are reading it and hopefully, review the content for accuracy.
+Other methods of control used by Wikipedia are, “peer review, good article assessment, and the featured article,”

 Also, an article on unethical editing practices taking place at Wikipedia mentions a new source of control called the WikiScanner.
-The WikiScanner, “consists of a publicly searchable database that links millions of anonymous Wikipedia edits to the organizations where those edits apparently originated,” (WikiScanner).
-This can help to track down bias or self serving edits which is intended to lead to a more honest level of wiki editing.
+The WikiScanner, “consists of a publicly searchable database that links millions of anonymous Wikipedia edits to the organizations where those edits apparently originated,”

 Wikipedia searches the three modes of control in the sense that the initial information input into the wiki serves as the input.
 The input is then subject to the process which involves peer review, professional review, and information sourcing.
 The output comes in the form of the final results of the reviewed and corrected information.